 The rulemaking provisions of the Administrative Procedure Act (APA) govern the adoption, publication, review, and use of state agency regulations.
 These provisions serve important goals.
-They provide the public with notice and an opportunity to comment on rules that affect them, reduce needless regulation, and improve the quality of regulations that are adopted.
+They provide the public with notice and an opportunity to comment on rules that affect them before the rules become effective, reduce needless regulation, and improve the quality of regulations that are adopted.

-However, the rulemaking procedures are complex and impose costs and delays on rulemaking agencies.
+However, the rulemaking procedures are complex and impose substantial costs and delays on rulemaking agencies.
 Where these procedures can be simplified without compromising the goals of the APA, they should be.
-The California Law Revision Commission recommends a number of minor changes to the APA rulemaking provisions to improve the efficiency of the regulatory process without compromising the important benefits it provides.
+The California Law Revision Commission recommends a number of changes to the APA rulemaking provisions to improve the efficiency of the regulatory process without compromising the important benefits it provides.